 Scenario: Hotel Lobby for bridal portraits.

 Equipment + Technique: We photographed bridal details in the upstairs suite, which were photographed natural-light as described previously.
 However, the bride asked for some portraits in the hotel lobby.
 The hotel lobby is a little dark, and typically lit with a ‘pink’ toned ambient colored light.
 I wanted to create something well-lit and beautiful for her to showcase her venue.

 I had with me a Profoto B2, Light Stand, and 1,3’ by 1,3’ softbox on-hand, so I used this at the time to setup an off-camera option on the fly.
 I love using my B2 with softbox for both portraits and reception (which I’ll get to later!)

 Also try: I did not have my MagMod products at the time, but a flash with grid + sphere on it could also do the trick and be a little lighter.
 Since I’m not having to combat a lot of ambient light in this scenario, I could have used a speedlight for photos with a little less weight to the setup.

 My Profoto is triggered with the AirRemote TTL-N, and I shoot in TTL for the flash power.

 ‘Fast Is Best’ Time Estimate: 5 minutes for Profoto setup / 5 minutes for tear-down

-With the knowledge of how to properly light in any location, you can use create images your clients will love every time.
+With the knowledge of how to properly light in any location, you can use light to create images your clients will love every time.
 What are other key lighting tips you need to succeed during your wedding shoots?
 Our free Lighting Guide for Wedding Photographers shares how to quickly identify light in any scenario and use it to create images you desire.
 Download it today!